 Gold

-One of the most versatile metals, gold is used in jewellery, electronics, and as a store of wealth.
+One of the most versatile metals, gold is used in jewellery, medicine and electronics.

 The usefulness of gold derives from the diversity of its special properties.
-Gold is one of the densest of all metals.4https://www.britannica.com/science/gold-chemical-element It is lustrous, highly durable, soft, and resistant to corrosion.5https://www.britannica.com/science/gold-chemical-element It has high electrical conductivity, high thermal conductivity, and is the most malleable and the most ductile of all elements.6https://www.britannica.com/science/gold-chemical-element
+Gold is one of the densest of all metals.v It is lustrous, highly durable, soft, and resistant to corrosion.vi It has high electrical and thermal conductivity, high thermal conductivity, and is the most malleable and the most ductile of all elements.vii

 Key Countries